dimonier/tg2obsidian/README.md

 This readme is also available [in Russian](README.ru.md) with more details.
 The details in English will appear here soon.

+## Use case

+- You are typing or recording messages in your personal Telegram group _on the go_
+- Bot receives new messages from Telegram and saves them as Inbox notes in your PKM vault
+- _Afterwards, in a quiet environment_, you process those notes, moving the information from them to appropriate places in your vault

 ## Features

 ## Set up